 Matching Column Headings

-Of the column headers you are prompted to match when importing a CSV file, only five are required in order to complete your Forms 1099-B:
+Of the column headers you are prompted to match when importing a CSV file, the following are REQUIRED in order to complete each Form 1099-B:

 - Date Acquired